musurca/gr/README.md

 Requirements: [CBA_A3](https://github.com/CBATeam/CBA_A3), [ACE3](https://github.com/acemod/ACE3)

-**Features:**
+**FEATURES:**
+_Civilian Deaths_
 * When a player kills a civilian, a new task is generated requiring the player to deliver the body to a member of their family, who lives in a house in the AO (within 20km by default).
 * Alternatively, players may attempt to conceal the death by taking the body at least 300m away from a populated center, burying it, and striking off the dead civilian’s name from the grave marker.
 * Dead civilians are announced to everyone on the same side and marked on the map.

+_Burial and Exhumation_
 * Any corpse in a body bag can now be buried or exhumed (requires an Entrenching Tool).
 * Burying any corpse produces a burial mound from which the dead person’s name and age can be read.
 * The items carried by the dead are transferred to the body bag, and persist through burial and exhumation.

+_Autopsies_
+* Medics can perform an autopsy on any body in the field to determine cause of death (requires Surgical Kit).
+* When performed near a medical facility, an autopsy can also determine the time of death, the faction of the killer--and can even reveal the identity of an unknown victim whose death had been concealed, allowing the body to be returned to his family.

+** Customization **
 * Mission creators can attach functions to event handlers to produce custom events upon civilian death, body delivery to next-of-kin, or death concealment.

-**Planned features to come:**
-* Medics will be able to perform an autopsy to determine cause of death and probable faction of killer (when near medical facility).

 **FOR PLAYERS:**
 In order to deliver a dead civilian to their family member, you must first place it in a Body Bag via an ACE action (Interactions -> Place body in body bag).
 The Body Bag can then be loaded into the cargo of a vehicle, driven to the destination, unloaded, and then manually dragged to the relative.

 (Note: while the task to deliver the body is created immediately after you have killed the civilian, you will not be notified for 20-60 seconds so as not to distract you if you happen to be in the middle of combat.)

 You can also bury or exhume any body bags if you are carrying an Entrenching Tool.
+Autopsies can be performed if you carrying a Surgical Kit.

 You can change how your notifications for civilian casualties are displayed in your Addon Options (listed under "Guilt & Remembrance.").
 Note that this setting may be overriden by the mission creator or server operator.